jamesej/lyniconanc/README.md

 Tests can also be run as normal in .net core on the command line by going to the top-level installation directory in a command window and running `dotnet test`.

+## Contributing

+We welcome all pull requests, comments, issues etc. You can also get in touch at [info@lynicon.com](mailto:info@lynicon.com)